How to Crop and Resize Videos Using FFmpeg

 Pre-requisite

-You will need to download FFmpeg to crop or resize videos following this tutorial.
+You will need to download FFmpeg to crop and resize videos following this tutorial.
 For reference, the version of FFmpeg used in this tutorial is v5.0.1.

 Basic Command